 “After just four days of kindergarten, Wyatt came down with his first cold.
 Then he was sick, to some degree, almost throughout the school year,” says Cristi Gambacourt of Brantford, Ontario, Canada.

 Like more than a third of 5-year-olds, Wyatt was especially vulnerable because he’d never been in group care.
 “These children enter kindergarten with less exposure to the latest cold or stomach bug than kids who were in preschool or daycare,” says Dr. Maypole.

 Regardless of your child’s past schooling, kindergartners are notorious germ swappers.
 But you can prevent the next illness — or at least lessen its impact.
-First, teach your 5-year-old how to cough or sneeze into the inside of his elbow (call it the Vampire Cough — kids like that) or a tissue (send along mini packs).
+First, teach your 5-year-old how to cough or sneeze into the inside of his elbow or a tissue.
 Next, drill him in handwashing — and remind him to do it before eating and after using the bathroom or sneezing.

 While soap and warm water are the best defense against germs, a squirt of hand sanitizer works, too, as long as it contains 60 percent alcohol.
 Pack a small bottle or wipes in your kid’s backpack or bring some with you to use ASAP at pickup.

 “I wasn’t expecting my second child to be so worn out.
 But she’s shier than my eldest, so she found being ‘on’ all day really taxing,” says Shand.

 Theresa Walsh, a kindergarten teacher in Bensalem, PA, isn’t surprised.
 Even if your child went to an all-day pre-K, the lessons were likely short and play-based and there was naptime.
 In kindergarten, there’s less play, no napping,

 more directions to follow, and more work expected, including reading and math.
 “It’s draining for kids,” says Walsh.